mjhershfield/universal_interface/documentation/planning.md

 Need to make sure that everything will be able to route on a smaller FPGA still.

 Are the external I/O pins crossing clock domains? yes.
+Do we need multiple layers of registers on our GPIO inputs to account for possible metastability?
+Maybe we test it lol

 ## Peripheral Requirements